plone/plone.indexer/plone/indexer/README.txt

 The important things here are:

-    - We look up an IndexableObjectWrapper adapter on (object, portal).
+    - We attempt to obtain an IIndexableObject for the object to be indexed.
       This is just a way to get hold of an implementation of this interface (we'll register one in a moment) and allow some coarse-grained overrides.

-    - The IndexableObjectWrapper has to be updated with workflow variables (or other variables) and keyword arguments as passed to catalog_object().
-Note that the real ZCatalog can't use named IIndexable adapters for the workflow variables here as the workflow tool normally determines what variables to provide at runtime.

     - Cataloging involves looking up attributes on the indexable object wrapper matching the names of indexes (in the real ZCatalog, this is